VaporeonMega-git/Balatro-YuGiOh-Cards/README.md

 ### Dark Magician Girl
 **Uncommon**

+Retriever all played spades for each "Dark Magician" joker

+### Luster Dragon
+**Uncommon**
 Each scoring Heart gives +50 chips

 ### Blue-Eyes White Dragon
 **Legendary**

-+500 chips
++3000 chips if you have at least 8 cards in hand

+### Red-Eyes Black Dragon
+**Legendary**

++2700 mult if you have at least 8 cards in hand

 ### Slifer the Sky Dragon
 **Legendary**

-+100 mult for each card held in hand
++50 mult for each card held in hand

 ### Obelisk the Tormentor
 **Legendary**

-+200 chips
++100 chips

-+200 mult
++100 mult

+Every 2 cards sold spawns a "Hanged Man" tarot card

 ### The Winged Dragon of Ra
 **Legendary**

-X1 mult.
-When destroying a playing card, gain 1/20 of its rank as xmult.
+Play only 1 hand
+X1 mult, +X2 for each hand lost due to Ra's effect

 ### Graceful Charity
 **Consumable**

-Grants a free shop reroll
+Discard 2 selected cards, draw 3

 ### Pot of Greed
 **Consumable**

 Draw 2 cards

+### Enemy Controller
+**Consumable**

+Remove eternal, perishable, and rental from 1 selected joker.